-Jeffs married his youngest wife, Merrianne Jessop, in 2006 when she was just 12 years old, later consummating the marriage by raping her on a temple bed.
-Jessop told caseworkers when she was 15 that the then-50-year-old “Prophet” couldn’t possibly be guilty of a crime because “Heavenly Father is the one that tells Warren when a girl is ready to get married.”
-Merrianne’s own father performed the ceremony.
-Jeffs, in an odd bit of symmetry, gave one of his own daughters away to an older man on the same day.
+In 2006, Jeffs married his youngest wife, Merrianne Jessop, when she was 12 years old, and Jessop’s father performed the ceremony.
+Jeffs consummated the marriage on a temple bed.
+Jessop told caseworkers when she was 15 the then-50-year-old “Prophet” couldn’t possibly be guilty of a crime because “Heavenly Father is the one that tells Warren when a girl is ready to get married.”

-It was a rare moment of Jeffs appearing remorseful for his actions, or at least aware that the world at large considered him a criminal.
-In 2011, another such moment: court documents revealed Jeffs kept a journal chronicling his history of sexual assault.
-"If the world knew what I was doing,” he wrote, “they would hang me from the highest tree."
+In 2011, court documents revealed Jeffs allegedly kept a journal chronicling his history of sexual assault: "If the world knew what I was doing, they would hang me from the highest tree."